 A change in career, Sarah became an Executive Assistant working for the Guardian Newspaper whilst studying for a BSc in Health Sciences at the University of Westminster.

-In 2012, Sarah then returned to Fashion Retail as the Executive Assistant for the CEO of Cath Kidston Ltd. It was this experience of working alongside print designers and being surrounded beautiful vintage influenced designs that inspired Sarah to start Olive Road London.
+In 2012, Sarah then returned to Fashion Retail as the Executive Assistant for the CEO of Cath Kidston Ltd for 5 years.
+It was this experience of working alongside print designers and being surrounded beautiful vintage influenced designs that inspired Sarah to start Olive Road London.
 Making small accessories from vintage fabrics, Sarah realised that the fabric was the star and started collecting beautifully printed and textured textiles to sell.
 In 2018, she was awarded a grant by Tower Hamlets to help grow her vintage fabric business, launching at The Knitting & Stitching Show in North London.

-Sarah became interested in a sustainable and ethical fashion whilst working at Cath Kidston.
+Sarah became interested in a sustainable fashion whilst working at Cath Kidston.
 Recently awarded a certificate from the University of Exeter and Fashion Revolution, she actively campaigns for a circular fashion economy including writing articles on the subject.
-Refashioning vintage textiles is a form of recycling and preventing fabrics from entering landfill.
-Sarah also teaches people to mend and re-model their clothes at a weekly class in East London in collaboration with sustainable textiles expert Eleanor Tull and called Fast Fashion Therapy.
+Refashioning vintage fabrics is a form of recycling and prevents textiles from becoming waste and entering landfill.
+Sarah teaches people to mend and re-model their clothes at a weekly class in East London in collaboration with sustainable textiles expert Eleanor Tull and called Fast Fashion Therapy.

 Sarah lives with her husband in East London enjoying all the culture and history that London has to offer.